All Episodes

 There's no alternative ideology competing with liberalism in politics.

-There is here on Talk Radio, there is occasionally at Fox News.
+There is occasionally at Fox News.

 There is in the blogosphere.

-Conservatism is robust, it is alive and well, and it is thriving, except in the political arena.
+It is alive and well, and it is thriving, except in the political arena.

 I'm talking about on a national, you know, national party-wide basis.

-So if the left is totally driven by its ideology, and it's dominated by it, I mean, that's all they care.
+So if the left is totally driven by its ideology and it's dominated by it, I mean, that's all they care.

-These people, every waking moment is devoted to two things, advancing their agenda and destroying ours.
+These people, every waking moment is devoted to two things: advancing their agenda and destroying ours.

 That is their recreation.